 Service to Epidemiological Researchers to Provide Vital Status Data on Subjects of Health Research

-Section 1106(d) of the Social Security Act directed the Social Security Administration (SSA) to provide support to health researchers involved in epidemiological research.
+Section 1106(d) of the Social Security Act directs the Social Security Administration (SSA) to provide support to researchers involved in epidemiological or similar research.
 Specifically, SSA will furnish information about whether study subjects are shown on SSA records to be alive or deceased pursuant to Section 1106(d), only when SSA in consultation with the Department of Health and Human Services finds that the research may reasonably be expected to contribute to a national health interest.
 The requestor must agree to reimburse SSA for expenses incurred providing the information and comply with all privacy safeguards.

 Historically, SSA had made disclosures of vital status data under the provisions of the Freedom of Information Act (FOIA, 5 U.S.C. § 552(a)(3)).
 However, as a result of the Supreme Court decision in United States Department of Justice v.
 Reporters Committee for Freedom of the Press, 489 U.S. 749 (1989), SSA discontinued the process of providing such data.
-The enactment of Section 1106(d) of the Social Security Act restored the legal authority for SSA to release vital status data except for death data obtained from a state under the auspices of Section 205(r) of the Social Security Act.
-A companion change to the Internal Revenue Code (26 U.S.C. § 6103(l)(5)(B)) permits SSA to use tax return information to determine the mortality status of individuals for epidemiological research in accordance with Section 1106(d) of the Act.
+The enactment of Section 1106(d) of the Social Security Act restored the legal authority for SSA to release vital status data, except for death data obtained from a state under Section 205(r) of the Social Security Act.
+However, if you are a federal or state agency, you may be eligible to receive all death records, including death data received from the states.
+In addition, a companion change to the Internal Revenue Code (26 U.S.C. § 6103(l)(5)(B)) permits SSA to use tax return information to determine the mortality status of individuals for epidemiological research in accordance with Section 1106(d) of the Act.

 - Death information (the date of death and state where a claim was filed, or the state of residence at the time of death) if available;